 Anymore than you can the laws of physics.
 Only with physics, it's easier, because we keep learning more and the laws change.
 Economic law is well established.
-Just like Solyndra, Fisker is going down the tubes.
+Just like Solyndra,

 The government-backed electric car company Fisker Automotive laid off about 160 workers Friday, or roughly 75 percent of the automaker's staff, as it has struggled to find financial backing that would allow it to continue building its high concept clean cars.